trek-view/fusion2sphere/README.md

 ## READ BEFORE YOU BEGIN

-* fusion2sphere is implemented in our GoPro Frame Maker script.
-[The script adds metadata once fusion2sphere has finished processing (and offers a few other features) which could be better suited to your requirements](https://github.com/trek-view/gopro-frame-maker/).
+* the resulting image frames from fusion2sphere will not have any metadata. fusion2sphere is implemented in our GoPro Frame Maker script.
+[GoPro Frame Maker adds metadata once fusion2sphere has finished processing (and offers a few other features) which could be better suited to your requirements](https://github.com/trek-view/gopro-frame-maker/).
 * If you want to convert the dual Fusion videos from fisheyes to a single equirectangular video (not frames), [you can follow the steps in this blog post to do so](https://www.trekview.org/blog/2022/using-ffmpeg-process-gopro-raw-360).
+* If you're using a GoPro Max, [check out max2sphere](https://github.com/trek-view/max2sphere).

 ## Installation